dougeby/IntuneDocs/intune/quickstart-create-group.md

 ## Prerequisites

 - If you don’t have an Intune subscription, [sign up for a free trial account](free-trial-sign-up.md).
-- [Quickstart - Create a user in Intune](quickstart-create-user.md) - Before starting this quickstart, you should follow the steps to create a user and assign a license to it using Intune.
+- Before starting this quickstart, complete the following: [Quickstart - Create a user in Intune](quickstart-create-user.md).

 ## Sign in to Intune

 Sign in to the [Intune](https://aka.ms/intuneportal) as a Global Administrator or an Intune Service Administrator.
 Intune is located in the Azure portal by choosing **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.

 ## Create a group
 1. Once you've opened the **Microsoft Intune** pane, select **Groups** > **New group**.